bccp/nbodykit/docs/source/algorithms/survey-power.rst

 where :math:`n_g'` and :math:`n_s'` are the number densities for the galaxy catalog and synthetic catalog of randoms object, respectively, and :math:`\alpha'` is the ratio of the number of real galaxies to random galaxies.
+Often, the catalog of random objects has a much higher number density than the galaxy catalog, and the factor of :math:`\alpha'` re-normalizes to the proper number density.
 The normalization :math:`A` is given by

 .. math::
     :label: A-integral